KPIs for Dump Truck Hauling Companies

-Above we talked about how some of the easily measured KPIs are hard to influence.
-Instead, if you use an indicator earlier in the process, it will not have as many variables influencing it, and you will be able to better define how changes will impact your results.
+Above, we talked about how some of the easily measured KPIs are hard to influence.
+Instead, if you use an indicator earlier in the process, it will not have as many variables affecting it, and you will be able to define better how changes will impact your results.
 For example, one indicator of revenue could be the number of trucks scheduled to work tomorrow.
 If you see that you will have trucks sitting, it is time to start making some calls and see if you can line up a few more deliveries for the day.

-How difficult would it be to have a KPI that shows you the number of trucks scheduled at 3 PM and if you are below a specified value, you put resources on making calls to your regular customers to see if they need some trucks for tomorrow.
-It is a lot easier to impact your revenue from a metric like this than looking at the revenue at the end of the month when it is too late to do anything about it.
+How difficult would it be to have a KPI that shows you the number of trucks scheduled at 3 PM, and if you are below a specified value, you put resources on making calls to your regular customers to see if they need some trucks for tomorrow?
+It is a lot easier to impact your revenue from a metric like this than looking at the income at the end of the month when it is too late to do anything about it.

 The last few sections of this article describe something known as leading and lagging indicators.
 A lagging indicator can be thought of as an indicator at the end of a process.
 An example might be your net profit at the end of the month or year.
-Most financial indicators such as profit, revenue, or cost are lagging indicators.
+Most financial indicators, such as profit, revenue, or cost, are lagging indicators.
 In the example of the owner looking at his bank statement, he was looking at a lagging indicator.
 Lagging indicators are typically easy to measure, but it is hard to determine how to improve them.
 Numerous factors could influence a lagging indicator.
-Also, since they are well after the fact, it takes a while to see that there is a problem and act on it.
+Since they are after the fact, it takes a while to see that there is a problem and act on it.